sqlbunny/sqlbunny/README.md

 **Method 3: Embedding**

 This pattern is not for the faint of heart, what it provides in benefits it more than makes up for in downsides.
-It's possible to embed the SQLBoiler structs inside your own to enhance them.
+It's possible to embed the sqlbunny structs inside your own to enhance them.
 However it's subject to easy breakages and a dependency on these additional objects.
 It can also introduce inconsistencies as some objects may have no extended functionality and therefore